-You can claim the lifetime learning credit in full for the 2012 tax year if your modified adjusted gross income is less than $52,000 and you are a single filer or if it is $104,000 and you file a joint return with your spouse.
-The credit amount will be reduced if you make between $52,000 and $62,000 as a single taxpayer or between $104,000 and $124,000 as a married couple filing jointly.
+You can claim the lifetime learning credit in full for the 2014 tax year if your modified adjusted gross income is less than $54,000 and you are a single filer or if it is $108,000 and you file a joint return with your spouse.
+The credit amount will be reduced if you make between $54,000 and $64,000 as a single taxpayer or between $108,000 and $128,000 as a married couple filing jointly.
+If you make more than the top income amount for your filing status, you can't claim the credit.

 To qualify for the credits, you must pay postsecondary tuition and fees for yourself, your spouse or your dependent.
 The credit may be claimed by the parent or the student, but not by both.
 If the student was claimed as a dependent, he or she cannot file for the credit.